 Over to you

-Rank Tracking has been added to Splitly to further it’s power in enabling you to optimize your listings to the best possible standards.
+Rank Tracking has been added to Splitly to further its power in enabling you to optimize your listings.

 All existing Splitly users will now have access to these features.
 Depending on your plan, you will get an allocated allowance of keywords that you are able to track in the tracker.